Looking for the best Christmas Markets in Europe? So were we! Here is what we found.

 We would recommend checking out Münsterplatz – this one holds the big Christmas tree decorated with ornaments by well-known artist Johann Wanner.

-These European Christmas markets will be open from November 28 until December 23 this year.
+These European Christmas markets will be open from November 28 until December 23.

 Hauptmarkt Christkindlesmarkt in Nuremberg, Germany

 Nuremberg’s Christkindlesmarkt is another one that consistently ends up on top ten lists for the best Christmas markets in Europe.
 Welcoming 2 million visitors each year, this market is famous for its Nuremberg sausages, gingerbread, and of course its 400-year-old Christmas traditions.